Rising food and fuel prices are expected to push inflation beyond the Bank of England's 2% target when official figures are released on Tuesday.

 Jack Coy, economist at the Centre for Economics and Business Research (Cebr), said a jump in the cost of living to 2.1% means real wages will start to shrink in the months ahead.

-"With upward pressure from the weak pound and higher global oil prices than a year ago, inflation is showing no signs of plateauing.
+He said: "With upward pressure from the weak pound and higher global oil prices than a year ago, inflation is showing no signs of plateauing.

 "Such a rise would bring inflation just below nominal wage growth.
 Real wages are now growing negligibly and may begin to shrink in the coming months."